Altinn/altinn-studio-docs/content/architecture/security/authentication/altinn-platform/authentication-api.md

 and get information about the logged in user.
 Based on this information this API creates a JWT token with claims about the user (userid, authentication level ++) and sign the JWT token with the Private Key of Altinn Platform.

+The login process for a user that wants to access a app in Altinn Apps is described below.

+{{%excerpt%}}
+<object data="/architecture/security/authentcation/altinn-platform/loginprocesss.svg" type="image/svg+xml" style="width: 100%;";></object>
+{{% /excerpt%}}

 ## API for End User System

 ### Reserve Pin for End User
 This API lets the user request a Altinn PIN or SMS Pin for a end user

+### Validate system and/or end user
+This API validates the end user systm id together with the password for the system